frangucc/gamifyed/readme.md

 - Always document how to get your project up and running, list any dependencies and ensure it's base scripted
 - Never expect anyone to do anything expect for execut bash.sh at the root of each folder - that will ensure we have documented the proper instructions

+### Here is the central documentation for everything else written, financial, busines or research related
 * https://docs.google.com/document/d/12l1Julhg4HgTGWuk19AEjHBXBF-722TihJLsS2LGSRQ/edit

-### Make lot's of small commits when you work on anything programmatic or research wise
+### Make lot's of small commits when you work on anything programmatic
 ### Make sure your commits are descriptive
 ### Try and keep this all organized and neat